 How many whales are in Hawaii during the winter?

 Researchers estimate between 20,000 to 30,000 whales travel south from Alaska to Hawaii.
 Of those numbers, over 70% come to the calm waters between Maui, Molokai and Lanai.

 Average adult whales are 45 feet in length and weigh over 90,000 pounds.
 The baby whales are born at an average of 12 feet and 3000 pounds.

 Will I see baby whales on your trips?

 More than likely.
 During their stay in Hawaii there main goal is to give birth or mate for the next year.
 We typically see babies every trip.

-Humpback Whales are the most active of all whales.
-Their activity ranges from breeching, tail slapping, head lunges, fighting and even teaching their young.
-These whales are the most exciting whales to watch.
+Activity ranges from breeching, tail slapping, head lunges, fighting and even teaching their young.
+Humpback whales are the most surface active whales.